jmeiracorbal/docker-nginx-templates/README.md

 Domain DNS services must be configured previously.
 Certbot makes a certificate requesting...
 If you don't have any, certbot launch an error:
 Example with app.xyz without any DNS Server configured previously:

+$ `./letsencrypt app.xyz www.app.xyz` # we can add more domains

+If server DNS is not config correctly or without internet access:

 ```text
 Requesting a certificate for app.xyz (change app.xyz by your domain)